madanyc/workfront-learn.en/help/reporting-beyond-the-basics/create-filters-with-date-based-wildcards.md

 ---
-title: Create Filters with Date-Based Wildcards
+title: Create filters with date-based wildcards
 description:  Learn how and when to use date-based wildcards and build a filter with a date-based wildcard in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video